-New fully matriculated students and continuing students in good standing who are part of one or more of the following student groups: Athletics, ASG, and MESA.
+New fully matriculated and continuing or returning students in good standing who are part of one or more of the following student groups: Athletics, ASG, and MESA.

 Students who petition to graduate, earn a certificate or are in their last semester prior to transfer.
 (This priority is given one time only to a student)